patrick-crawford/WebProgrammingForAppsAndServices/docs/Testing-Introduction/unit-testing.md

 }
 ```

-Finally, create a new folder under "my-app" called "tests" (ie: my-app/tests) and add a new file within this folder called **"practice.test.js"**.
+Once the configuration is complete, create a new folder under "my-app" called "tests" (ie: my-app/tests) and add a new file within this folder called **"practice.test.js"**.
 This is where we will be practicing writing our first tests using Jest.

 ### Writing Tests using Jest